Yaqizz/Battleship/README.md

 ## Setup
-To set up your development environment for the project, follow the instructions below:
+To set up the Mark Management Application, follow these steps:

-**Prerequisites:**
-macOS 12.6
+Install macOS 12.6 or a compatible operating system.

-IntelliJ IDEA 2022.3.1 (Ultimate Edition)
+Install IntelliJ IDEA 2022.3.1 (Ultimate Edition) as your preferred Integrated Development Environment (IDE).

-Kotlin JVM 1.6.21

-Java SDK 17.0.5 (Temurin)
+Ensure that you have kotlin.jvm 1.6.21 and Java SDK 17.0.5 (temurin) installed on your system.